wfjm/w11/tools/oskit/rsx11m-40_rk/README_rsx11m-40_rkset.txt

      Now you are at the MCR prompt and can exercise the system.

+     You can also login on the 2nd DL11, possible accounts are
+       >hel 1,1             ; password root
+       >hel 200,201         ; password test

-     At end is important to shutdown properly with a 'run $shutup'.
+     At the end it is important to shutdown properly with a 'run $shutup'.
      The simululaor (or the rlink backend) can be stopped when the CPU has halted.